tidy-survey-r/srvyrexploR/README.md

 [American National Election Studies website](https://electionstudies.org/data-center/2024-time-series-study/).
 On the ANES website, you can learn more about the study, see codebooks and methodology reports, and download the data (after registering).
-We received permission to distribute this data for the purpose of the book.
 Once the package is loaded, you can use the data immediately as follows:

 ``` r
 head(anes_2024)